-The celebrated architect and designer began his architectural education at the Architectural Association in London in 1968, eventually founding OMA (Office of Metropolitan Architecture) with one of his former professors, Elia Zenghelis (along with Zoe Zenghelis and Madelon Vriesendorp).
+The celebrated architect Remment (Rem) Koolhaas, the 2000 Pritzker Prize laureate and curator of the 2014 Venice Biennale, began his architectural education at the Architectural Association in London in 1968, eventually founding OMA (Office of Metropolitan Architecture) with one of his former professors, Elia Zenghelis (along with Zoe Zenghelis and Madelon Vriesendorp).

 But OMA’s influence does not end with its diverse portfolio.
 Perhaps most importantly, the firm is a hotbed for architectural talent and innovation, and boasts “alumni” such as Zaha Hadid, Joshua Prince Ramus, Bjarke Ingels, and Jeanne Gang.

 His boundary-pushing (if not breaking) work has made him a hugely controversial figure, and any large commission he earns, without fail, prompts yet another round of debate on his work and approach.
+This year, his infamy has even led to a highly anticipated documentary by his son, film-maker Tomas Koolhaas.
 Yet no matter how his work is received, one thing is for certain – he will be remembered as one of the most influential architects of our age.

-Why is Rem Koolhaas the World’s Most Controversial Architect?
-By Nicolai Ouroussoff
+- Why is Rem Koolhaas the World’s Most Controversial Architect?